FireMidge/identifier/README_dev.md

 Run `docker-compose run lib composer validate` to make sure `composer.json` is still valid.

+### Update CHANGELOG.md

+Add a line in CHANGELOG.md.
+Make sure you place the newest version on top of the log.

+If there are versions missing in CHANGELOG, add them.
+These commands should help:

+`git tag -n`
+: Shows a list of existing (annotated) tags with their descriptions.

+`git rev-list -n 1 v1.0`
+: Returns the hash of the commit tagged with "v1.0".

+`git show 338a601819077e11fdc439e73079d49dd08319ca`
+: Using the commit hash from the previous command, you can see what's changed in it as well as what its commit message was.

 ### Tag your commit

 #### View existing tags